 What may be considered as the biggest departure from the Group B car is that the Group S prototype features four wheel drive and most strikingly four-wheel steering.
 The 5-speed transmission was contracted from Ferguson Formula Developments (FFD) albeit the company is ironically not coined with the 4WD system and differentials used are unknown.
 However, a small adjustment lever next to the shifter in the cabin seem to indicate it had locking and/or ratio altering capabilities.
 Suspension is handled by double wishbones and dual dampers at every corner.

 The wide body features lightweight composite construction with front and rear opening clamshells.
 Very subtle air scoops can be found on both sides of the pillars which seem to provide air to small twin coolers (transmission / differentials most likely).
 A roof scoop provides air to a rather large engine oil cooler.
 The radiator itself remains in the nose of the car with cooling aided by a bonnet/hood vent/extractor.
 A scoop provides fresh air to the intake.
 The car also features a mono (single) wiper setup that looks very similar to units used on the Mercedes W210 CLK a whole decade later.

-Two prototypes are rumored to have been built.
+Two prototypes are rumoured to have been built.
 It is unknown if they are identical or have different features.
 The state of finish of the prototype shown is rather complete, yet raw, which suggests that it never went past preliminary testing.
-What is certain is that, if Group B & S wouldn’t have folded, it is a given that this Mazda would have provided the fans with a sight and sound spectacle like no other!
+What is certain, if Group S wouldn’t have folded, it is a given that this Mazda would have provided rally fans with a sight and sound spectacle like no other!

 |Production||1986||# built: 2 (rumoured)|